JuanjoFernandez/pandas-challenge/HeroesOfPymoli/readme.md

 - [X] Categorize the existing players using the age bins
 - [X] Calculate the numbers and percentages by age group
 - [X] Create a summary data frame to hold the results
-- [X] Display Age Demographics Table
+- [X    ] Display Age Demographics Table

 ### *Purchasing Analysis (Age)*
 - [X] Purchase Count